 “Sundown at Yosemite”

-The Yosemite Valley was a fairly recent “discovery”, having just only been accessed by explorers in 1855.
-Word got out of the immense beauty of this valley, and tourists and adventurers started making their way there.
+The Yosemite Valley was a fairly recent “discovery”, having just been accessed by explorers in 1855.
+Word soon spread of the immense beauty of this valley, and both tourists and adventurers started making their way there.

-“Sundown at Yosemite” is one of many oil sketches that Bierstadt painted during his first trip to Yosemite in 1863, and his second out to see the west.
-He made the journey with the American author, Fitz Hugh Ludlow and the two stayed out for seven weeks.
+“Sundown at Yosemite” is one of many oil sketches that Bierstadt painted during his first trip to Yosemite in 1863.
+It was his second trip to the American West to work.
+He made the journey with author, Fitz Hugh Ludlow, and the two stayed out for seven weeks.
 Bierstadt’s paintings of Yosemite Valley were so well-received, that most every explorer during the great westward expansion requested his companionship for his ability to document their adventures.

 Bierstadt was in the peak of his career as one of the preeminent landscape painters in 1863.
-His paintings, and this one in particular, imbue the luminism art style through the soft, warm glow of infusing light he was able to render with his brush.
-The United States was in the middle of its Civil War and the dark thoughts of reality were kept at bay with the idea of “Manifest Destiny” in which the American settlers believed it was their destiny to expand across the entire North American continent.
-Bierstadt’s gorgeous paintings of the newly explored west helped fuel this romanticism behind that ideology.
+His paintings imbue the luminism art style through the soft, warm glow of infusing light that he was able to render with his brush.
+The United States was in the middle of its Civil War, and many looked to the west with the hopes of a brand-new start.
+The idea of “Manifest Destiny” became popular in which the American settlers believed it was their destiny to expand across the entire North American continent.
+Bierstadt’s gorgeous paintings of the newly explored west helped fuel the romanticism behind that ideology.

 “Sundown at Yosemite” is currently on display at the Museo Nacional Thyssen-Bornemisza in Madrid, Spain.